 If an Intern already has competencies in some of these areas at the beginning of training, the Intern may: (a) emphasize some training experiences and not others, (b) begin training at the Intern's level of skills and learn more advanced skills within a training location, and/or (c) select optional training experiences as specialized areas of interest.
-At the beginning of the year, each Intern meets with the director of training to discuss each Intern's personal goals as well as program goals, and how to build on the knowledge and competencies acquired from their doctoral training and practica in order to meet them.
+At the beginning of the year, each Intern meets with the Training Director to discuss each Intern's personal goals, as well as program goals, and how to build on the knowledge and competencies acquired from their doctoral training and practica in order to meet them.
 Training is graded in complexity.
 Supervisors provide more direct modeling and detailed guidance at first, as needed.
-Interns are expected to function more independently as the year progresses, and develop more sophisticated and integrated skills.
-All training site placements, seminars, elective experiences, and additional supervision are arranged through the director of training and the psychology training committee.
+Interns are expected to function more independently as the year progresses and develop more sophisticated and integrated skills.
+All training site placements, seminars, elective experiences, and additional supervision are arranged through the Training Director, Assistant Training Director, and the Psychology Internship Training committee.